 To avoid the frustrations of planting the wrong plants in your self-watering pots, do your research.

-Obviously, you’ve to go for a self-watering planter with an overflow opening.
+You’ve to go for a self-watering planter with an overflow opening.
 You can also drill one.
 Using a more porous/airy soil also minimizes root rot.

 Expert Tips When Using Self Watering Pots